Territorial Prelature of Isabela de Basilan: History

 The Prelature of Isabela in Basilan was established on October 12, 1963, and comprises the whole of Basilan Province, including Isabela City, its former capital, and Lamitan City, the new capital.
 Bishop Jose Ma.
 Querexeta, CMF, was the first bishop−prelate of Isabela.
 During his term, he established parishes for the Catholics as well as schools for both Muslims and Christians.

 The Mindanao War in the 1970s shattered the prelature's dream of Christians and Muslims living peacefully side by side.
 This was aggravated by the kidnapping of a Spanish Claretian priest in 1987 who had devoted many years of his priestly life in Basilan attending to the spiritual needs of Christians and the economic needs of the poorer Muslims.

 Bishop Romulo dela Cruz became the Prelate Ordinary of Basilan in 1989 upon the retirement of Bishop Querexeta.
 It was during Dela Cruz′s term as a bishop when Islamic Fundamentalism was on the rise and the Abu Sayyaf, a violent fundamentalist group of armed adherents, came into existence.

 One Franciscan brother and one Claretian priest were kidnapped in 1992 and 1993 respectively.
 Not even the local clergy was spared.

 Father Cirilo Nacorda was kidnapped on June 8, 1994, and was released three months later, but not before fifteen of his companions were killed and the remaining 25 captives, mostly teachers and health workers, were finally released.

-Kidnapping remains a genuine threat for church workers and priests in Basilan.
-But admirably, not a single one of them, including the lay workers, are intimidated by it, or retreat because of fear.
-The prelature personnel, from the lay workers up to the bishop himself, are one in standing firm on no ransom for kidnapping.

-Perhaps because of the semblance of "persecution" of Christians, who are very often the victims of the present instability in Basilan, there is also perceived a unity and solidarity among them.
-Lay people are exceptionally and spiritually alive, and are always willing to work and get involved.

-The impending establishment of a Provisional Government in Mindanao under the Moro National Liberation Front (MNLF) hangs like a sword of Damocles over Basilan Christians who have no wish to be part of the Provisional Government.